 young boy painting pumpkins at home

 How about a good old-fashioned paint party?
 Back in my day, when we didn’t want to carve our pumpkin, we just painted them however we liked.
-Set up some disposable aprons, brushes, paint pallets, and newspapers on a table and let everyone’s creative freedom fly.
+Set up some disposable aprons (80 for $8, Amazon), brushes, paint pallets (4-pack for $45, Amazon), and newspapers on a table and let everyone’s creativity fly.
 Try using acrylic paint to drip colors freestyle all over a white pumpkin.

 18. Washi Tape Pumpkin